 Please note: Recording phone calls is not necessarily legal, so check your state laws before you record anyone.
 If you’re in doubt, make sure to ask permission before you start recording.

-This call recorder app is free which is a big plus, though it does feature apps to help it stay free, they aren’t overly intrusive.
-Cube Call Recorder offers automatic recording of incoming calls as well as call recording across a variety of apps including WhatsApp.
-This app is loaded with cool features like ‘shake-to-mark’ which allows you to shake your phone in order to mark important moments in a conversation so you can refer back to them later.
-It also features support for cloud backup of your recordings, as well as a ‘Silent mode’ that allows you to hide the recording widget and the app itself.
+This call recorder app is free, which is a big plus — though it does feature ads to help it stay free, they aren’t overly intrusive.
+Cube Call Recorder offers automatic recording of incoming calls, as well as call recording across a variety of apps including WhatsApp.
+This app is loaded with cool features like "shake-to-mark" which allows you to shake your phone in order to mark important moments in a conversation so you can refer back to them later.
+It also features support for cloud backup of your recordings, as well as a "Silent mode" that allows you to hide the recording widget and the app itself.

 If software issues are standing in between you and a recorded WhatsApp call, then take the issue outside.
 You can use an external call recorder that functions through your 3.5mm aux jack on your smartphone.
 If you have a smartphone with no 3.5mm jack, the same effect can be achieved by plugging in through a dongle.
-There are several decent options out there, including theand the , both of which are easy to use.
-Simply plug these in, start recording, and being your WhatsApp call.
-You’ll have to transfer these files to your computer before they’re of much use which requires an extra step, but again, it gets the job done.
+There are several decent options out there, including the Olympus TP-8 microphone and the RecorderGear PR200, both of which are easy to use.
+Simply plug these in, start recording, and begin your WhatsApp call.
+You’ll have to transfer these files to your computer before they’re of much use, which requires an extra step, but again, it gets the job done.

 All in all, recording a WhatsApp call on an Android device with access to the Google Play Store is far easier than on an iOS device, but where there’s a will, there’s a way — and hopefully one or more of these methods provides the solution to your recording needs.

 - Waiting for Touch ID on a new iPhone?
 This report has some bad news

 - Apple comes clean with what it really thinks about iPhone 14’s Dynamic Island